HamiltonMultimedia/hello-world/README.md

 It will get overwhelming but you must maintain a sane mind and positive mentality.
 I know that's easier said than done.
 If you don't then ask yourself "what's the alternative?"
+Do you risk losing everything you've worked for?